Tony7477/project-manager/README.md

-# project-manager
+# Project-manager
-a todo application where users can add edit their tasks accroding to their needs
+A todo application where users can add edit their tasks accroding to their needs